puppetlabs/puppet-docs/source/pe/3.0/install_what_and_where.markdown

 ###<i>Where</i>

-All PE software (excluding config files) is installed under `/opt/puppet`.
+On \*nix nodes, all PE software (excluding config files and generated data) is installed under `/opt/puppet`.

-* Executable binaries are in `/opt/puppet/bin` and `/opt/puppet/sbin`.
+On Windows nodes, all PE software is installed in the "Puppet Enterprise" subdirectory of [the standard 32-bit applications directory](./install_windows.html#program-directory)

-* Optionally, at install time, you can choose to symlink the most common binaries into `/usr/local/bin`.
+* Executable binaries on \*nix are in `/opt/puppet/bin` and `/opt/puppet/sbin`.
+Optionally, at install time, you can choose to symlink the most common binaries into `/usr/local/bin`.
-* The Puppet modules included with PE are installed in `/opt/puppet/share/puppet/modules`.
+* The Puppet modules included with PE are installed on the puppet master server in `/opt/puppet/share/puppet/modules`.
 Don't edit this directory to add modules of your own.
 Instead, install them in `/etc/puppetlabs/puppet/modules`.
-* MCollective plugins are installed in `/opt/puppet/libexec/mcollective/`.
-If you are adding new plugins to your PE agent nodes, you should distribute them via Puppet.
-TODO put windows info here too
+* Orchestration plugins are installed in `/opt/puppet/libexec/mcollective/mcollective` on \*nix and in [`<COMMON_APPDATA>`](./install_windows.html#data-directory)`\PuppetLabs\mcollective\etc\plugins\mcollective`.
+If you are adding new plugins to your PE agent nodes, you should [distribute them via Puppet as described in the "Adding Actions" page of this manual](./orchestration_adding_actions.html).

 ##Configuration Files